Sore muscles sometimes make us doubt our ability to recover and maintain our training level:

 Many athletes supplement their protein intake with whey.

-Whey protein, rich in essential amino acids (BCAAs), helps repair micro-injuries and build muscle mass.
+Whey protein, rich in essential amino acids (BCAAs), promotes the repair of micro-lesions and the development of muscle mass.

 Effective techniques for muscle recovery